Versuch einer gründlichen Violinschule

 The first edition of Leopold Mozart's Violinschule included this portrait of the author.
 Some aspects of violin playing in his day can be seen: the lightweight, concave bow and the absence of any chin rest or shoulder rest.

 Versuch einer gründlichen Violinschule (A Treatise on the Fundamental Principles of Violin Playing) is a textbook for instruction in the violin, published by Leopold Mozart in 1756.
-The work was influential in its day, and continues to serve as a scholarly source concerning 18th century performance practice.
+The work was influential to this day.

 Background and publication

 Leopold Mozart's primary job was as a court musician, working for the Prince-Archbishop of Salzburg.
 He began with an unpaid post in the violin section and gradually worked his way up the ranks in the court musical establishment, though he never was promoted to the top position of Kapellmeister.
 Salaries at Salzburg were low, and Leopold supplemented his income by giving violin lessons.
 There is indirect evidence that Leopold was a highly skilled teacher, in that both of his children, taught exclusively by him, became extraordinary musicians: Maria Anna Mozart (called "Nannerl") and Wolfgang Amadeus Mozart.

 Leopold wrote his textbook during the year 1755, when he was 36 years old.
 He took on the work of publication himself, assigning the task of printing to Johann Jakob Lotter, a printer in Leopold's home town of Augsburg.
 Leopold shipped copies of his book far and wide and received his share of the profits when they were sold.
 His mode of business can be seen in a letter (7 January 1770) he wrote to his wife Anna Maria, who had to take over the operation while Leopold and Wolfgang were traveling in Italy:

 Put together 12 copies of the Violinschule, and send them to Joseph Wolf's bookshop, in Insprugg ...
 You need to enclose a short letter, something like this: You receive here 12 copies of the Violinschule, which my husband, from Verona, has told me to send you.
 You may keep them on commission, according to the arrangement, and sell each one at 2fl[orins] 14kr[eutzer] tyrolean coinage, and reimburse my husband at 1 fl.
 45 kr. in the same coinage for the ones sold; you may put this in the paper and charge the costs to my husband in this case.

 The Violinschule was successful in its day and went through two further German editions (1769, 1787), as well as being translated into Dutch (1766) and French (1770).